Last Updated: February 17, 2021

 - The ideal study plan will include a rotation of sections with 2 days devoted to each section at a time.
 Follow the order of the test and begin with the Listening section.

 - Do NOT slack while learning for the Listening section.
 It takes time to master different accents and identify them in a context while listening to passages.
-Check how much information you can retain after listening to the passage just once.
-This practice is necessary because the original test also lets you listen to the audio just once before you are asked to answer the questions.
+Candidates should check how much information they can retain after listening to the passage just once.
+This practice is necessary because the original test also lets candidates listen to the audio just once before they are asked to answer the questions.

-- Focus on the Listening and Speaking sections if you think you have grasped the language well.
+- Focus on the Listening and Speaking sections if candidates think they have grasped the language well.
 These are the two sections where people tend to lose marks.

-- Once you have completed the four sections in the first 8 days, move on to the Official Practice Papers available.
-Practice and assess where you stand before you repeat the entire process.
+- Once candidates have completed the four sections in the first 8 days, they should move on to the Official Practice Papers available.
+Practice and assess where they stand before they repeat the entire process.

 - Leave the final 2 days for practice.
 Do NOT cram information like vocabulary on the final days.
-Give yourself time to relax and retain what you have already learned.
+To perform well on test day, students must allow themselves enough time to unwind and remember what they have already learned.

 Listening Tips